 More and more shoppers are discovering the thrill of the hunt (that zing you get when you score a high-quality find for waaaay less than retail) and spending more sustainably by shopping at resale and vintage shops.
-In Denver, there are dozens of places to find gently used treasures.
-Here are six you won’t want to miss.
+In Denver, there are lots of places to find gently used treasures.
+Here are a few you won’t want to miss.

 Common Threads isn’t just one of the best consignment shops in town.
 It’s one of the best women’s clothing shops in town, period.
 Score Isabel Marant, Vince, Tory Burch and other normally stratospheric designer brands at down-to-earth prices.
-In a smartly organized and expertly curated place on South Pearl, you’ll be hard pressed not to walk out with a new handbag, heels, blouse, jeans or…one of each.
+In a smartly organized and expertly curated place on South Pearl, you’ll be hard-pressed not to walk out with a new handbag, heels, blouse, jeans… or one of each.